A Game of Thrones: Second Edition

+It was launched in 2015.
+In 2019 FFG announced they will slow down releases for the game, due to "exhausting available content from [the] books".
+2020 saw the release of the de facto final expansion in the series (described at that time as "the beginning of a new release model").
+Since then unofficial expansions have been released by a volunteer organization called G.O.T.
+(Global Operation Team).

 In the game, players assume the leadership of one of the great houses of Westeros vying for control of King's Landing and the Iron Throne.
 To accomplish this, players launch military attacks against their opponents, undermine their opponents’ plans with intrigues of their own, and make power plays to win the support of the realm.

 Reception

 The game was praised that its "presentation is very strong [...] while the presence of a separate reference book makes the main rule book manageable for new players [...]
 The text on some cards could be clearer, such as when a card may be played on a character controlled by an opponent" Other reviews criticized two-player options noting that it "is at its best with four" yet others praised that "the game really shines is in its attention to the flavor, theme, and atmosphere of the stories that inspired it—not just in terms of its lavish artwork, but in the way it captures the essence of the series in its core mechanics."
 The game's Core Set was nominated for the 2015 Golden Geek as both Best Card Game and Best 2-Player Board Game.